 ####).
 All other headings will still be present in the file, but they will not appear in the Table of Contents.

 Currently, both the page and the font tabs are exactly the same for projects and for your general export options, so please refer to the settings page to get to know what they do.

 To build a project, Zettlr will follow the steps described below to generate your final PDF, so please read them carefully to know what to expect once you decide to export your project!

-First, Zettlr will take the project directory and crunch the whole contents into a two-dimensional array.
+First, Zettlr will take the project directory and crunch the whole contents into a one-dimensional array.
 This means that all subfolders and all files in it will be flattened down into a simple list.
 What does that mean?
 Simply have a look at the preview pane.
 Internally, before exporting your files, Zettlr will arrange the files exactly as in the preview pane.
 Therefore, if you check out your preview list, you will know exactly which file will come after which.
 This is by design so you don't have a nightmarish discovery once you've handed in a paper and realise a full folder with three chapters has been left out.

 Please note that Zettlr will use all subdirectories!
 This is meant as a convenience for people writing huge projects that they can use as many subdirectories as they want.
 Therefore, the preview list will be exactly exported as is (all directories will simply be omitted).
 So please do not create a second level subdirectory, crunch your notes in it and then wonder how your notes got into the final manuscript.
 If you want to use additional files that shouldn't be exported, simply create two more folders inside your project directory.
 In one you can then put all your working files, while you can convert the other into the project that can be exported.

 After your files have been read, a small number of modifications to them is being made (all paths are normalised so that Pandoc and LaTeX may find all your images) before they are concatenated together.
 Then this huge file is written to disk into a temporary file.